 The device is protected from overcurrent conditions by cycle-by-cycle current limiting on both the high-side MOSFET and the low-side MOSFET.
-In an extended overcurrent condition the device will enter hiccup to reduce power dissipation.
+In an extended overcurrent condition the device enters hiccup to reduce power dissipation.
+Figure 35 shows the typical response with an overload on the output.
+At time (1) the high-side MOSFET peak current limit starts to limit the peak inductor current.
+At time (2) the low-side MOSFET forward current limit starts to cause the switching frequency to drop to prevent current runaway.